properwacky/personal-website/src/site/notes/George.md

 I'm currently working with: [peaceful](https://peacefulfoundation.org/) ~ [endCE](https://www.endce.org/) ~ [NHSN](https://www.nhsn.org.uk/)

-I am also a writer and have a [newsletter](https://wcky.substack.com/)

 ---
 ## Contact

-I'm pretty private, but you can find all of my links [here](https://linksta.cc/@wcky)

 If you have something particularly interesting to show me, then you can email me.
 I kindly ask you to use the template down below to allow me to quickly and simply see what you have to offer.
 Thanks!